 If you or your client has recently filed for bankruptcy and the filing includes an unsatisfied judgment that resulted in a driver’s license suspension, download the Bankruptcy - Judgement Checklist.

 Your insurance provider must electronically submit proof of financial responsibility directly to the BMV.
 Only your insurance provider can submit proof of insurance for you.
 The BMV does not accept insurance policy documents from drivers.
 If you have an insurance suspension, submission of an SR22 from your insurance provider will allow you to regain your driving privileges and maintaining the SR22 for 180 consecutive days will terminate that insurance suspension.
 To regain your driving privileges for a Failure to Appear/Pay suspension, you may resolve the suspension with the court or submit an SR22 to stay the suspension.

 Insurance reinstatement fees may be paid in full or you may choose to provide SR22 insurance to the BMV for 180 consecutive days, after which time your reinstatement fees will not be owed.
 The exact dollar amount for each suspension is within the Suspension Information section of your ODR.
 Reinstatement fees that are due will be indicated within the Reinstatement Requirements section, along with your reinstatement fee access code.
 You can pay your reinstatement fees by:

 - Calling 888-692-6841 using the access code found on your notice,

 - Via mail using the reinstatement coupon in the Reinstatement notice, or

 - Visiting one of our self-service BMV Connect kiosks.

 If you do not have your reinstatement coupon, then you may download the Reinstatement Fee Submission Form.

-STEP FIVE: Check Your ODR Status
+STEP THREE: Check Your ODR Status

 Still Have Questions?